BitMind-AI/dfd-arena/arena/detectors/README.md

-## Base Miners
+## Base Detectors

-The `base_miner/` directory facilitates the training, orchestration, and deployment of modular and highly customizable deepfake detectors.
+The `detectors/` directory facilitates the training, orchestration, and deployment of modular and highly customizable deepfake detectors.
 We broadly define **detector** as an algorithm that either employs a single model or orchestrates multiple models to perform the binary real-or-AI inference task.
 These **models** can be any algorithm that processes an image to determine its classification.
 This includes not only pretrained machine learning architectures, but also heuristic and statistical modeling frameworks.

 ## Adding Your Own Detector

 If you're interested in creating and adding your own detector to the DFD Arena framework, please refer to our [Tutorial on Adding a New Deepfake Detector](tutorial.md).
 This guide provides step-by-step instructions on how to integrate your custom detector into our system.

-## Our Base Miner Detector: Content-Aware Model Orchestration (CAMO)
+## Our Base Detector: Content-Aware Model Orchestration (CAMO)

 Read about [CAMO (Content Aware Model Orchestration)](https://bitmindlabs.notion.site/CAMO-Content-Aware-Model-Orchestration-CAMO-Framework-for-Deepfake-Detection-43ef46a0f9de403abec7a577a45cd075), our generalized framework for creating "hard mixture of expert" detectors.